stdeviation/go-microservice-example/README.md

 * Written in Go
 * Uses RabbitMQ to communicate between services
+* Uses WebSocke
-* Uses WebSocket to talk to the front end
+* t to talk to the front end
 * Stores data in PostgreSQL
 * Stores cache in Redis
 * Uses React for front end development